nftmakerio/NMKR-Aptos-Samples/README.md

 }
 ```

 The most important information is the state.
 If the state is "active", the buyer has to send the amount of APT to the address.
-If the state is "paid", the NFT is minted and transfered to the buyer.
+If the state is "paid", the NFT is minted and transferred to the buyer.
 If the state is "expired", the buyer has to request a new address.
-If the state is "rejected", the buyer had send a wrong amount or the salecondtions are not met.
-In this case, the amount will be transfered back to the buyer.
+If the state is "rejected", the buyer had send a wrong amount or the saleconditions are not met.
+In this case, the amount will be transferred back to the buyer.